Mastercard/flow/IMPLEMENTATION_STATUS.md

-and report-reuse finding, combined parallel/reporting and relevant serial/safety regressions, real command outcomes, existing packaged-runtime checks, IntelliJ Run/Debug/navigation/selection/Stop and comparable user-workload assessment with the supplied 12-target/20-cap profile.
-Broad benchmark matrices are deferred;
+and report-reuse finding, combined parallel/reporting and relevant serial/safety regressions, real command outcomes, existing packaged-runtime checks, IntelliJ Run/Debug/navigation/selection/Stop and comparable user-workload assessment with the supplied 12-target/20-cap reference profile plus at least one different valid application-selected fixed profile.
+The exact 12/20 values are not a product limit;
+retain structural profile validation and derive admission from the actual pool.
-existing automated complexity/wake-work checks remain.
+Broad benchmark matrices are deferred; existing automated complexity/wake-work checks remain.
 No speedup is claimed.

+Native compatibility acceptance also covers automatic class traces, optional addenda, arbitrary `trace(String)` text, supported non-class URIs, absent source metadata and duplicate traces when optional model validation was not invoked.
+Explicit standard validation must continue to report duplicate traces.
+The production correction is limited to existing identity validation: no metadata rewriting, synthetic source, second identity subsystem or validation coupling.
+The current consumer-wide addenda conversion is a temporary workaround, not an adoption requirement.
+Ticket 33 owns this correction and joins focused ticket-25 acceptance; its publication does not mark any production or test work complete.

 **Existing mutation gates remain:** API 100/100, report-core 90/90, core 94/95, Jupiter 82/97 mutation/line coverage.
 Current valid results are required; no